Fiane, Tvedestrand

-Fiane is a village in Tvedestrand municipality in Agder county, Norway.
+Fiane is a village in Tvedestrand Municipality in Agder county, Norway.
 The village is located at the intersection of the European route E18 highway and the Norwegian County Road 415.
 Fiane is about 4 km west of the town of Tvedestrand and about 2.5 km southeast of the village of Nesgrenda.
+The historic Holt Church lies just south of Fiane.

+History

-The historic Holt Church lies just south of Fiane, and this was the administrative centre of the old municipality of Holt which existed from 1838 until 1960.
+This village was the administrative centre of the old Holt Municipality which existed from 1838 until 1960.